Safety

 A2) The European Transport Safety Council’s Performance Index (PIN) programme enables comparisons of road safety progress between European countries to be made.
 The latest PIN report published by the European Transport Safety Council can be viewed here.

-In absolute terms, comparing road deaths per million inhabitants, both the UK and Denmark had the equal third lowest figure in 2022 with 26 deaths per million inhabitants.
-Norway led the way with 21 deaths per million inhabitants, followed by Sweden with 22 deaths per million inhabitants.
+In absolute terms, comparing road deaths per million inhabitants, the UK had the third lowest figure in 2023 with 25 deaths per million inhabitants.
+Norway led the way with 20 deaths per million inhabitants, followed by Sweden with 22 deaths per million inhabitants.

 Department for Transport table RAS0404 also compares figures for Great Britain and the United Kingdom with others in Europe and, where data is available, the rest of the world.